All Collections

 How does Veri measure glucose spikes?

-Veri has two features that measure and report sharp increases in blood glucose: your glucose graph and Automatic Event Detection, which prompts you to add a meal, exercise, or event when Veri detects a spike has occurred.
+Veri has two features that measure and report sharp increases in blood glucose: your glucose graph and Automatic Event Detection, which prompts you to add a meal, exercise, or an event when Veri detects a spike has occurred.

 For graph coloring, your spike may appear orange if the rise is over 25.2 mg/dL (1.4 mmol/L) or more.